Aw (father)

-Aw (sometimes spelled Au) is an honorific title in the Harari and Somali languages.
+Aw (Harari: ኣው Āw; sometimes spelled Au) is an honorific title in the Harari and Somali languages.
 It commonly designates a father, respected elder or saint in Harari and Somali languages.
 It is used widely and most commonly in the Somali territories.

 Etymology

 According to linguist Edward Ullendorff term '"Aw"' from Harari language is linked to the Proto-Semitic term Ab meaning father.
 According to Giorgio Banti the term has been adopted by various Somali clans from the Harari language.